zrythm/zrythm/doc/user/glossary/intro.rst

     de facto standard sound server for professional audio on GNU/Linux.

+  LADSPA
+    :abbr:`LADSPA (Linux Audio Developers Simple Plugin API)` is an old plugin standard for effect plugins that has been superseded by :term:`LV2`.

   LV2
     :abbr:`LV2 (LADSPA Version 2)` is an extensible, cross-platform open standard for audio
     plugins.
 LV2 has a simple core interface, which is accompanied by extensions that add more advanced functionality.

+    .. seealso: `LV2`_

   MIDI
     :abbr:`MIDI (Musical Instrument Digital Interface)`